localstack/docs/content/en/docs/LocalStack Tools/Lambda Tools/debugging/index.md

 ---

 Using a debugger with Lambda functions used to be a really difficult task.
-LocalStack changes that with the same local code mounting functionality that also helps you to [iterate quickly over your function code](../hot-deploy).
+LocalStack changes that with the same local code mounting functionality that also helps you to [iterate quickly over your function code]({{< ref "hot-deploy" >}}.

 Currently, we provide information on remote debugging for Python Lambda functions and [Visual Studio Code](https://code.visualstudio.com/) as an IDE.
 More examples and tooling support for local Lambda debugging (including support for other IDEs like PyCharm, IntelliJ, etc.) is coming soon - stay tuned!